blu-base/flyspray-docker/README.md

   postgres_user:
     file: ./postgres_user.txt # put postgresql username to this file
 ```

+# TODO
+* The nextcloud docker repository has build tests included.
+It would be nice to get them running here, too.
+* There is no clear path for a version update on an existing volume yet.
+The container can fill a new volume, or does nothing if an existing instance is found.
+In the nextcloud docker container, there is a path which updates only the static content which does not contain *user specific* content.
+I haven't gathered the respective information for flyspray yet.

 # Questions / Issues
 If you got any questions or problems using the image, please visit the [Github Repository](https://github.com/blu-base/flyspray-docker) and write an issue.